ehrpg/qstar/docs/equipment/weapons.md

 !!! tip "[GM Tip] - MAG refilling"
     If your setting requires it, you can overrule the MAG refilling rule.
-Buying one MAG should cost 1/25 of the weapon's CR cost.
+Buying one MAG should cost 1/25 of the weapons CR cost.

 ## Weapon Tags

 A weapon can have one or more of the following tags.

 <div class="qs-list-test full-width" markdown="1">

+##### Burst

+Weapons with the Burst Tag can only fire a single bullet or a number of bullets equal to its **RoF**.

 ##### Close range